soltros/Soltros-OS/README.md

 *Inspired by [VenOS](https://github.com/Venefilyn/veneos) - bringing together the best of gaming and productivity.*

-### Installation
-You can install SoltrOS easily on any amd64 system by [downloading the ISO](https://archive.org/download/soltros-os-07.27.2025/soltros-os-07.27.2025.iso), and using a tool like Popsicle, Fedora Media Writer, Etcher, etc. to flash it to USB.
-Then, install it.
-The installer is Anaconda, and follows a standard Fedora installation.

-Alternatively, if you are using an RPM-OSTree based system like Fedora Silverblue, Bazzite, Bluefin, etc., you can use ``bootc`` to quickly swap to it.
+If you are using an RPM-OSTree based system like Fedora Silverblue, Bazzite, Bluefin, etc., you can use ``bootc`` to quickly swap to it.
 ```bash
 sudo bootc switch ghcr.io/soltros/soltros-os:latest
 sudo systemctl reboot